 Selenium deficiency has been recognized as an environmental trigger for Hashimoto’s, and most people with Hashimoto’s are at risk for this deficiency, which can manifest as increased anxiety, fatigue, and depression.
-Other populations at high risk include those with IBS, celiac disease, and people who consume grain free diets!
+Other populations at high risk include those with IBS, celiac disease, and people who consume grain-free diets.

 Numerous studies support using selenium in Hashimoto’s, Graves’, and pregnancy.
-In fact, selenium can prevent postpartum Hashimoto’s.
+In fact, selenium can help prevent postpartum Hashimoto’s.

 A dose of 200 mcg per day has been found to reduce TPO antibodies by about 50 percent within 3 months!
 Additionally, 62 percent of my readers have reported increased energy levels with the same dose.

 Dose: 200-400 mcg per day

 Expected benefits: less anxiety, better T4 to T3 conversion, lower thyroid antibodies, more energy, less hair loss, fewer palpitations